No Mercy (2000): Storylines

 On the October 15 episode of Sunday Night Heat, Acolytes Protection Agency (Faarooq and Bradshaw) were playing cards with T & A (Test and Albert) in a backstage segment.
-T & A were losing in the game and even lost their entire money but continued to play the game until their manager Trish Stratus entered in and had a deal that if T & A lost one game, she would remove one portion of her clothes.
+T & A were losing in the game and even lost their entire money but continued to play the game until their manager Trish Stratus entered and had a deal that if T & A lost one game, she would remove one portion of her clothes.
 It continued until she was forced to remove her bra.
 APA won another game but before Stratus could remove one more part, T & A attacked APA.
 On the October 19 episode of SmackDown!, Lita defended the WWF Women's Championship against Stratus.
-T & A interfered in the match and helped Stratus in attacking Lita, leading to APA make a run-in and rescue Lita.
+T & A interfered in the match and helped Stratus in attacking Lita, leading to APA making a run-in and rescuing Lita.
 This led to a six-person mixed tag team match pitting Lita and Acolytes against Stratus and T & A.

 On the September 25 episode of Raw is War, Chyna started celebrating her posing for Playboy magazine.
 However, her celebration was cut short by Right to Censor (Stevie Richards, Val Venis, The Goodfather and Bull Buchanan), a faction that was against the nudity of female wrestlers of WWF.
 On the September 28 episode of SmackDown!, Chyna stripped to her bra and panties and defeated Richards in a singles match.
 On the October 9 episode of Raw is War, Chyna and her on-screen boyfriend, the WWF Intercontinental Champion Eddie Guerrero took on Richards and Venis in a tag team match.
 During the match, a video was played on the titantron showing Guerrero having a shower with two of The Godfather's hos.
 This distracted Chyna and she started crying while Venis pinned Guerrero for the victory.
 After the match, Right to Censor attempted to attack Chyna until Billy Gunn made the rescue.
 On the October 16 episode of Raw is War, the WWF Commissioner Mick Foley announced that Guerrero would defend the Intercontinental Championship against Mr. Ass at No Mercy.
 On the October 19 episode of SmackDown!, Guerrero finally broke away from Chyna by choking her with his crutch after Right to Censor attacked her.
 Mr. Ass came out to rescue Chyna but was attacked by Right to Censor.
 On the October 22 episode of Sunday Night Heat, the Commissioner Mick Foley announced that Guerrero could not wrestle on the pay-per-view, due to injury and pitted Mr. Ass and Chyna against Richards and Venis later that night at No Mercy.